anishdahiya1/Delhi-Bus-congestion-model/README.md

-the main model file is big so it is in the zip folder Built a Congestion Prediction model which can predict and prevent congestion at peak hours by 15-20% by changing Bus routes’ layout in several states, as measured by the Geom data given by buses at
+Built a Congestion Prediction model which can predict and prevent congestion at peak hours by 15-20% by changing Bus routes’ layout in several states, as measured by the Geom data given by buses at